LSVH/hbo-ict-inno-s2-tno/README.md

 ### Download plugins from this repository

-Each release what also will be uploaded to WordPress's plugin repository will also be released here on this repository.
-Consider the following steps:
+To install the plugins in this repository consider the following steps:

 1. Go to [the page with all the releases](https://github.com/LSVH/hbo-ict-inno-s2-tno/releases/latest).
 2. Download the [source code .zip](https://github.com/LSVH/hbo-ict-inno-s2-tno/archive/v1.0.zip).